Name

 Pre War

-Ernest Edward Ambrose was born in Cottered, Hertfordshire on the 8th Mar 1898 the eldest son of Samuel Ambrose (born 1876 in Chipping, Buntingford, Herts), a Farm worker, and Harriett (nee Hills born 1876 in Cottered, Herts).
-Ernest was baptised on 10th Apr 1898 in the Church of St. John the Baptist, Cottered, Herts.
+Ernest Edward Ambrose was born in Cottered, Hertfordshire on 8 March1898 the eldest son of Samuel Ambrose (born 1876 in Chipping, Buntingford, Herts), a farm worker, and Harriett (nee Hills born 1876 in Cottered, Herts).
+Ernest was baptised on 10 April 1898 in the Church of St. John the Baptist, Cottered, Herts.
+He was the eldest of six children.

-In 1911 the family are living in Newnham near Baldock, Herts.
+In 1911 the family were living in Newnham near Baldock, Herts.
 Ernest aged 13 was at school and living with his parents, Brothers Albert Alexander (born 1902), Reginald Frederick (b.1904), sisters Winifred May (born 1906) and Margarette Hills (born 1910).
+[Another brother Joseph was born in 1913].

 Wartime Service

-At the time of his enlistment Ernest was living in Baldock, Herts.
-There are no Service Records available for Ernest but it is known that he enlisted in Bedford and his War Gratuity suggests service of about 12 months which would agree with him being posted as Private 22170 to the 6th Battalion, Bedfordshire Regiment when they went to France on 30 Jul 1915.
+At the time of enlistment Ernest was living in Baldock, Herts.
+There are no Service Records available for Ernest but it is known that he enlisted in Bedford and his War Gratuity suggests service of about 12 months, however his Medal Index Card does not show him eligible for the 1914/5 Star which would indicate he was not sent to France until 1916.

-The War Diary reports 6th Battalion moved into the Front Line near Contalmaison during the night of 8 Jul 1916 remaining there until 11 Jul when they were relieved and moved to Support Trenches until 12 Jul 1916 supplying working parties.
+The War Diary reports that the 6th Battalion moved into the Front Line near Contalmaison during the night of 8 July 1916, remaining there until 11 July when they were relieved and moved to Support Trenches until 12 July 1916 supplying working parties.
 During this period there were 25 killed and 133 wounded.
-Ernest was among those wounded and evacuated to He died from his wounds on 13 Jul 1916 at No 6 British Red Cross Hospital, Etaples.
+Ernest was among those wounded and evacuated to the No. 6 British Red Cross Hospital at Etaples, on the French coast, possibly prior to repatriation to England, but he died from his wounds on 13 July 1916, aged 19, and is buried in Etaples Military Cemetery, France.

 Additional Information